aws-samples/amazon-cloudwatch-auto-alarms/README.md

 * **CLOUDWATCH_APPEND_DIMENSIONS**: InstanceId, ImageId, InstanceType, AutoScalingGroupName
     * You can add EC2 metric dimensions to all metrics collected by the CloudWatch agent.
 This environment variable aligns to your CloudWatch configuration setting for [**append_dimensions**](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch-Agent-Configuration-File-Details.html#CloudWatch-Agent-Configuration-File-Metricssection).
 The default setting includes all the supported dimensions:  InstanceId, ImageId, InstanceType, AutoScalingGroupName
 * **DEFAULT_ALARM_SNS_TOPIC_ARN**:  arn:${AWS::Partition}:sns:${AWS::Region}:${AWS::AccountId}:CloudWatchAutoAlarmsSNSTopic
     * You can define an Amazon Simple Notification Service (Amazon SNS) topic that the Lambda function will specify as the notification target for created alarms.
+The deployment instructions include an SNS topic that you can deploy and use with the solution.
 You provide the Amazon SNS Topic Amazon Resource Name (ARN) with the **AlarmNotificationARN** parameter when you deploy the CloudWatchAutoAlarms.yaml CloudFormation template.
 If you leave the **AlarmNotificationARN** parameter value blank, then this environment variable is not set and created alarms won't use notifications.
+The solution also enables you to specify a unique SNS topic per AWS resource by including a tag with key **`notify`** with the value set to the SNS topic ARN that should be targeted for alarms for that specific resource.
 * **ALARM_IDENTIFIER_PREFIX**:  AutoAlarm
     * The prefix name that is added to the beginning of each CloudWatch alarm created by the solution.  (e.g. For "AutoAlarm":  (e.g. AutoAlarm-i-00e4f327736cb077f-CPUUtilization-GreaterThanThreshold-80-5m))  You should update this variable via the **AlarmIdentifierPrefix** in the [CloudWatchAutoAlarms.yaml](./CloudWatchAutoAlarms.yaml) CloudFormation template so that the IAM policy is updated to align with your custom name.